-Modbus hardware comes in two flavors: Modbus/RTU, and Modbus/TCP.
+Modbus hardware comes in two flavors: Modbus/RTU and Modbus/TCP.
 Modbus/RTU is run on top of a serial bus (RS-232 or RS-485), and is the older of the two networking methods.
 Modbus/TCP is slowly overtaking RTU as the preferred method, as LAN infrastructure becomes more commonplace.

 By far the most common type of entity, the input register represents a read-only value which is outputted by a sensor or device.
-These input registers only hold an integer from 0-65535, so they can't intrinsically represent larger numbers, floating point number, or any other data.
-To overcome this limitation, many register mappings will utilize 2 adjacent registers to allow larger numbers to be held, or utilize both registers (32 bits total) to represent a single precision floating point register.
+These input registers only hold an integer from 0-65535, so they can't intrinsically represent larger numbers, floating point numbers, or any other data.
+To overcome this limitation, many register mappings will utilize two adjacent registers to allow larger numbers to be held, or utilize both registers (32 bits total) to represent a single precision floating point register.
 You will need to refer to the Modbus register map for the sensor or hardware to see what mapping method was used.

-This is a read and write register, similar to the Input Register but allowing a client to write a value to it.
+This is a read and write register, similar to the input register but allowing a client to write a value to it.
 These are typically used for changeable parameters for a device, allowing the configuration to be changed.

 The discrete input is a read-only bit, which typically represents an on/off value from a sensor or device.
 They are used less often with modern hardware, as storage space is not as big of a concern.